 What to do now that you found the owner?

 So you’ve checked out the domain that you want, but now what’s your next step?
 There’s a few options to consider at this point.
-If you really had your heart set on that domain, but you’re not sure if you’ll be able to negotiate a purchase price with the owner, services like GoDaddy’s Domain Buy Service would be a great start.
+If you really had your heart set on that domain, but you’re not sure if you’ll be able to negotiate a purchase price with the owner, services like GoDaddy’s Domain Broker Service would be a great start.

-With Domain Buy Service, you’ll have access to your own domain broker, who will contact the domain owner and try to negotiate a purchase on your behalf.
+With Domain Broker Service, you’ll have access to your own domain broker, who will contact the domain owner and try to negotiate a purchase on your behalf.
 Having a domain professional on your side can take a lot of the stress out of the negotiation process.

 You might have noticed that the domain is coming to the end of its registration period.
 Services like Domain Backorders can monitor the domain for you and would attempt to grab the domain, should the current owner let the registration lapse.